-4. Language.
 Use simple and clear language.
 While you may be frustrated for not getting paid on time, this is not the time to let your frustration translate into your written correspondence.
 Do not use accusatory language in your demand letter.
 Remain formal and cordial because your goal here is not just to recover the amount unpaid but also to maintain good business relations.

-5. Copies.
 Make copies of letters and responses received.
 Attach these copies in your letter as an annex and arrange them in chronological order so that it will be easy for the debtor company to refer to the documents.

 Choose mailing option that requires a recipient to sign for the document.
 Your demand letter must be received by someone so that it will be easy for you to identify the person when there will be future conflicts arising from such a letter of demand.

 A letter of demand is a formal notice to your debtor.
 It is one of the most effective ways of recovering unpaid debts.
 But it also has consequences that may put you in a far worse situation.
 A demand letter can inflame a dispute, and, when crafted badly, can damage business relationships.
 Moreover, the process of serving a demand letter is subject to ethical considerations.
 The Trade Practice Act of 1974 specifically prohibits the use of physical force, undue harassment or coercion in connection with the payment for goods and services.

 A letter of demand is not your ordinary letter.
 It is a written document that you can use as an effective tool in your debt recovery system, but it can also put you in danger if not used or served properly.
 Because of its value, it is always best to consult with professionals when drafting one or when proceeding to serve one to your debtor.
 When in doubt, consult our accounts managers on how and when to use a demand letter in your debt collection or you can use our free Letter of Demand tool by clicking the button below.